ostergaardl-ELS/cool-pure-scripts/README.md

 5. Output file will be saved in working folder with a .xlsx extension supplied in the `--outputfile` option.

 Example:
-`python3 api.py https://test.pure.elsevier.com not-real-api-key --outputfile test.xlsx --apiversion 521`.
+`python3 api.py https://test.pure.elsevier.com not-real-api-key --resume --apiversion 521`.

+This example downloads the data, but also checks if data was previously downloaded and will resume from that point on.
+This helps avoid having to reharvest everything if an incremental upate is needed.
+The `apiversion` parameter can be used to override the Pure API version being called.